xenolog/l23network/README.md

 Bonding
 -------
-### Using standart linux bond (ifenslave)
+### Using standart linux ifenslave bonding
-For bonding two interfaces you need:
+For bonding of two interfaces you need to:
-* Specify this interfaces as interfaces without IP addresses
+* Configure the bonded interfaces as 'none' (with no IP address)
-* Specify that interfaces depends from master-bond-interface
+* Specify that interfaces depend on bond_master interface
-* Assign IP address to the master-bond-interface.
+* Assign IP address to the bond-master interface
-* Specify bond-specific properties for master-bond-interface (if defaults not happy for you)
+* Specify bond-specific properties for bond_master interface (if you are not happy with defaults)

-for example (defaults included):
+For example (defaults included):

     l23network::l3::ifconfig {'eth1': ipaddr=>'none', bond_master=>'bond0'} ->
     l23network::l3::ifconfig {'eth2': ipaddr=>'none', bond_master=>'bond0'} ->